OceaneVilleneuve/oceanevilleneuve/README.md

  <ul>
   <li>
-   My CV and portfolio are available online on my website : www.oceane-villeneuve.fr 💻
+   My CV, portfolio and contact form are available online on my website : www.oceane-villeneuve.fr 💻.
   </li>
   <li>
    I’m currently working on an app with some friends call MEETSICIANS 🎸.